binbash23/p/README.md

 2022 written by Jens Heine <binbash@gmx.net>

-If. you are paranoid when it comes to passwords and privacy you may want to have a password safe for your accounts.
+If you are paranoid when it comes to passwords and privacy you may want to have a password safe for your accounts.
 Then you do not trust all the password safes that exist and you write the password safe by yourself.